renuthomas/YouTube-Bookmarker/README.md

 This extension uses the following Chrome permissions:

-- storage – to save your bookmarks.
+- `storage` – to save your bookmarks.
-- activeTab – to access the currently active YouTube tab.
+- `activeTab` – to access the currently active YouTube tab.
-- scripting – for injecting scripts into YouTube pages.
+- `scripting` – for injecting scripts into YouTube pages.
+- `webNavigation` – Detect YouTube video changes via SPA routing

 # Development Notes